cssconf/2018.cssconf.eu/contents/copy/scholarships/guide.md

 *Boxhagener Str.
 73, 10245 Berlin*

+We have booked a room for you from:
+- Thursday to Monday for combo ticket holders
+- Thursday to Saturday for CSSconf ticket holders
+- Friday to Monday for JSConf ticket holders

-We have booked a room for you from Thursday until Monday (unless you have private accommodation).
-In case you need assistance with regards to the hotel, you can contact Simone.
+(that is, unless you have private accommodation).
+In case you need assistance with regards to the hotel, you can contact Simone (simone@jsconf.eu).

 If you're arriving by public transport, the closest stations are: